•

 Where could you use some “December Peace” today?

-Day 10, 31 Days of December Peace ~ The Quest
+Day 23, 31 Days of December Peace ~ God is not Silent

-Click above to listen to O Come, O Come Emmanuel as you read.
-This is from 2009 Best Holiday Album December Peace (ZMR Awards, winning over Enya and Yo-Yo Ma).
+Click above to listen to Away in a Manger as you read.
+This piano solo is from 2009 Best Holiday Album December Peace (ZMR Awards, winning over Enya and Yo-Yo Ma).
 If you enjoy, please consider sampling and ordering the CD, MP3 Album or sheet music.
 You can also listen and download on iTunes and all other digital outlets.

 This story is from 31 Days of December Peace (soft cover or eBook).
 Also available from Amazon Kindle, iTunes, and other e-Readers.